Ball State vs. Buffalo NCAA Football Odds, Plays and Insights | November 23, 2021

 Buffalo Stats and Trends

-- This season, the Bulls have just one ATS win in five games as an underdog of 6.5 points or more.
+- The Bulls have been underdogs by 6.5 points or more five times this year and covered the spread once.

-- Buffalo's games this year have gone over the total in five out of 10 opportunities (50%).
+- Buffalo's games this year have hit the over on five of 10 set point totals (50%).

-- When Buffalo puts up more than 28.6 points, it is 1-3 against the spread and 3-2 overall.
+- Buffalo is 1-3 against the spread and 3-2 overall when the team records more than 28.6 points.

-- In games that Buffalo totals over 422.9 yards, the team is 1-2 against the spread and 2-2 overall.
+- In games that Buffalo amasses over 422.9 yards, the team is 1-2 against the spread and 2-2 overall.

 - This season the Bulls have turned the ball over 15 times, while the Cardinals have forced 15 turnovers.